Praetoriam/Praetoriam/README.md

 - 👋 Hi, I’m @Praetoriam
-- 👀 I’m interested in Machine Learning and AI development
+- 👀 I’m interested in Machine Learning and AI.
-- 🌱 I’m currently learning Computer Science and Python

-Simple powershell command to check if your pc has the node-ipc corrupted dependency.
-==

-<code>Get-ChildItem -Path (Get-Location)*.json -Recurse | Select-String -Pattern 'node-ipc'</code>
- - You can change the -Pattern to match any other value you want (like peacenotwar for example)
- - Alternatively, you can set the .json to .txt to search for text files.

 <!---